hpmv/overcooked-supercharged/docs/throwing.md

 this is to clear the previously ignored collisions, if any somehow remains (because the same thing is done in `EndFlight`).

-Finally, we check for any initially colliding items with the thrown item, and ignore collisions for all of them.
+Finally, we check for any initially colliding items (within the "Attachments" layer) with the thrown item, and ignore collisions for all of them.
 This allows us to throw an object over another object (such as if there's a strawberry on the counter right in front of us we can still throw another strawberry over it).

 ## During Flight